cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - for longer storage send to s3 and use athena to analyze

 #### EventBridge Integration
-- intercept API calls to send to eventbridge to create an alerts
+- intercept API calls to send to eventbridge to create alerts

 ## Integration and Messaging: SQS, SNS & Kinesis
 - two patterns of app communication: sync and async
-- syncronous communication can be problemation if thre are suddent spikes in traffic
+- syncronous communication can be problematic if there are sudden spikes in traffic
 - better to decouple your applications:
 	- SQS: queue model
 	- SNS: pub/sub model